The Members of Pacific Industries Limited

 In our opinion and according to the information and explanations given to us theremuneration paid by the Company to its directors during the current year is in accordancewith the provisions of Section 197 of the Act.
 The remuneration paid to any director isnot in excess of the limit laid down under Section 197 of the Act.
 The Ministry ofCorporate Affairs has not prescribed other details under Section 197(16) which arerequired to be commented upon by us..

 Report on Other Legal & Regulatory Requirement

-The Annexure referred to in our Independent Auditors' Report to the members of theCompany on the standalone financial statements for the year ended 31 March 2016we reportthat:
+The Annexure referred to in our Independent Auditors' Report to the members of theCompany on the standalone Ind AS Financial Statements for the year ended 31 March 2019 wereport that:

 (i) (a) The company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

 (b) All the assets have been physically verified by the management during the year andthere is a regular program of verification which in our opinion is reasonable havingregard to the size of the company and the nature of its assets No material discrepancieswere noticed on such verification.